 La Chapelle-des-Fougeretz: Park Matelon - Pieta - Manoir du Plessis High.

-The Hermitage Church of Our Lady of purification: frescoes, bells and his ordeal - Manoir de la Commanderie: its structure, exposed beams and fireplaces - Dairy: its facade, its history, its director Mr Allanic resistant of the 2nd war.
+The Hermitage: Our Lady of Purification Church frescoes, bells and his ordeal - Manor Commandery: its structure, exposed beams and fireplaces - Milk: its facade, its history, its director Mr. Allanic resistant of the 2nd war.

 Le Rheu: Church and altar - Castle Apigné.

-Le Verger: Church with its stone cross situated in the enclosure - Bonnay Manor - Valley Rohuel.
+The Orchard: Church with its stone cross located in the paddock - Manor Bonnays - Valley Rohuel.

 Montgermont: Relaxation - feudal Motte - Church.

-Mordelles: cluster = childhood farmhouse - Space Natural Biard - Manor of the press (music school).
+Mordelles: Pole = childhood farmhouse - Natural Area Biardais - Manor press (music school).